SensLI: Sensitivity-Based Layer Insertion for Neural Networks: SensLI: Sensitivity-Based Layer Insertion

 provides a notion of merit of inserting the layer with parameters~$\thetanew$.

 For simplicity, the description above was referring to a single layer and the merit of its insertion into the network.
 In fact, the analysis does not change when several layers are considered to be added simultaneously.
 Put simply, $\thetanew$ now contains the trainable parameters of each potential layer as subvectors, and the same structure will be inherited by the Lagrange multiplier~$\lambda = - \nabla_{\thetanew} \fextended(\thetaextended)$.
-We can therefore evaluate the norm \eqref{eq:notion-of-merit} separately for each chunk of parameters pertaining to a particular layer, and compare them.
-In our implementation, we are using the Frobenius norm of the partial gradient \wrt the weight matrix~$W$, relative to matrix dimensions,
+We can therefore evaluate the norm, \eqref{eq:notion-of-merit}, separately for each chunk of parameters pertaining to a particular layer, and compare them.
+In our implementation, we are using the Frobenius norm of the partial gradient \wrt the weight matrix~$W$,

-as our final notion of merit of inserting a layer after the $k$-th layer in case of a \relu-FNN.
+as our final notion of merit of inserting a layer in case of a \relu-FNN.
 The impact of the bias vector is disregarded.
-In case of a ResNet, we use
+In case of a ResNet, we use \eqref{eq:notion-of-merit-per-layer:ReLU-FNN} with the outer weight matrix~$W_2$ instead of~$W$.

-instead.
 The reason we can disregard the impact of $W_1$ is that, according to \eqref{eq:ResNet:initialization:gradients:1}, $\nabla_{W_1} \fextended(\thetaextended)$ is initially equal to zero.

-We then select the layer which maximizes the merit as the single layer to be inserted at this point during training.
+In CNNs, $\nabla_K \fextended(\thetaextended)$ is a higher-dimensional object than the gradient in an FNN.
+It is therefore sensible to choose a norm suited to the structure of the kernel.
+We compare the behavior of different norms in \cref{section:sensitivity-norms} and employ the operator norm, \eqref{eq:notion-of-merit-per-layer:CNN}, in what follows.
+We select the layer maximizing the merit as the single layer to be inserted at this point in training.
+We remark that a scaling factor $\frac{1}{h_k^2}$ may be used to make the notion of merit comparable across different layers in terms of computational complexity of the layer in case for FNNs.